papunmohanty/fastapi_with_opentelemetry_aware_logging/README.md

 # A Sample FastAPI App with OpenTelemetry-Aware Logging

-Welcome to the `roll-dice` sample FastAPI repository.
+Welcome to this sample FastAPI repository.
 This project demonstrates how to build a lightweight Python app that:

 - uses a custom logging wrapper for normal `logger.info(...)` / `logger.error(...)`
 - integrates OpenTelemetry trace context into log output